Muqaddas (TV series)

-Muqaddas is a 2015 Pakistani romantic, thriller television series premiered on Hum TV on 25 May 2015.
+Muqaddas is a 2015 Pakistani romantic, thriller television series that premiered on Hum TV on 25 May 2015.
 The serial is produced by Momina Duraid under MD Productions.
 It stars Noor Hassan Rizvi, Iqra Aziz, ZQ, Hina Khawaja Bayat and Farhan Ali Agha.
-At 15th Lux Style Awards, it received three nominations that includes Best TV Play for Muqaddas, Best TV Actor for Noor Hassan and Best TV Writer for Adeel Razzaq.
+At 15th Lux Style Awards, it received three nominations, for Best TV Play, Best TV Actor (for Noor Hassan) and Best TV Writer (for Adeel Razzaq).